- Global Campus

 - A minimum of 3.0 GPA.
 Grade notations I, II, (incomplete) or NR (no grade reported) should not appear on your transcript.

 - A minimum of one area studies course about the country/region of destination is highly recommended.
 Your background preparation will not only make you a stronger candidate but will enhance your semester abroad.

 - Be in good academic and disciplinary standing at Penn.

-*If you do not meet these eligibility requirements, please bring this to the attention of your Program Manager.
+*If you do not meet these eligibility requirements, please bring this to the attention of your Global Programs Manager.
 In some instances, your study abroad application will be considered as long as certain conditions are met before your semester abroad.

 In addition to these general study abroad requirements, your study abroad program may have its own specific set of eligibility requirements.
-Read the program brochure and talk to your Program Manager to determine your specific program requirements.
+Read the program brochure and talk to your Global Programs Manager to determine your specific program requirements.

 For more information, see the Policies page.